Leah’s ProducTea

 Fixing the rot

-1. From a leadership and product management level, we can start to set smart goals in OKRs and health metrics that look something like this:
+1. From a leadership and product management level, we can start to set smart goals in OKRs and health metrics that look something like these three:

-1. Any metric that indicates your team’s velocity (don’t use story points, they are awful, subjective, and manipulative) → Unfortunately this is difficult and individual.
-A subjective metric like engineer’s opinions on the health of your code/infrastructure is better than points or burn-up charts.
-The reason why a qualitative survey on opinions might be better is that engineers usually care a lot about how difficult their day-to-day job is.
+1. Any metric that indicates your team’s velocity (don’t use story points, they are awful, subjective, and manipulative) → Unfortunately, this is difficult and individual.
+A subjective metric like an engineer’s opinions on the health of your code/infrastructure is better than points or burn-up charts.
+A qualitative survey on opinions might be better because engineers usually care a lot about how difficult their day-to-day job is.
 And tech debt every so often decreases their quality of life.

 → Done by: Engineers team and domain-wide

 2. Stability metrics like uptime and intelligent metrics for heavier users on how successful they are.
-If this drops too much it needs to be prioritized → Heavier users are more affected by stability issues on your platform, and intelligent tracking of their journeys is a powerful tool to make sure this important cohort of users is not forgotten.
+If this drops too much, it needs to be prioritized. → Heavy users are more affected by stability issues on your platform, and intelligent tracking of their journeys is a powerful tool to ensure this important cohort of users is not forgotten.

 → Done by: Product & Engineering

 3. Risk analysis metrics Security risks are always fun.
-We cannot wait for them to happen but they could have a big impact.
-Expecting your teams to sit down and evaluate all risks on 2 dimensions once every year makes a lot of sense:
+We cannot wait for them to happen, but they could have a big impact.
+Expecting your teams to sit down and evaluate all risks on two dimensions once every year makes a lot of sense:

 1. How likely is it that this risk is going to occur?